finanalyst/raku-pod-render/Pod2HTML.md

 # Extract Pod in a Module to README.md
 The utility function `Extractor.raku` is provided to take POD6 in input sources and turn it into a .md file (eg., for a github `README.md`).
 So now, a Module can be written using in-code POD6 and this can be extracted into a `README.md` file with `Extractor.raku`.

-`Extractor.raku` depends on `GTK::Simple`, which in turns requires the `GTK-3.0) library to be installed (see installation documentation of C<GTK::Simple>.
-The C<html> files use the default templates, or templates in a C<html-templates.raku> file in the current working directory. `
+`Extractor.raku` depends on `GTK::Simple`, which in turns requires the `GTK-3.0` library to be installed (see installation documentation of `GTK::Simple`.

+The `html` files use the default templates, or templates in a `html-templates.raku` file in the current working directory.

 # Exported Subroutines
 Two functions are exported to provide backwards compatibility with legacy Pod::To::HTML module.
 They map onto the methods described above.